 E.E.
-Lawrence (they/them or he/him) conducts normative research on issues arising at the intersection of library & information ethics, readers/reading, and aesthetics.
-Their work seeks to intervene in interpretive disputes about the core values underpinning librarianship and what these entail, particularly with respect to leisure-time recommendation practices.
+Lawrence (he/him) conducts normative research on issues arising at the intersection of library & information ethics, readers/reading, and aesthetics.
+His work seeks to intervene in interpretive disputes about the core values underpinning librarianship and what these entail, particularly with respect to leisure-time recommendation practices.

 University of Illinois at Urbana-Champaign

 Ph.D., Library & Information Science

 M.L.S., Library Science

 University of Michigan

 E.E.
 Lawrence’s work utilizes informal analytical methods to address questions about what we ought to do, believe, and value within the context of information cultures and institutions.
 He is especially interested in those questions that concern—or otherwise have implications for—the advancement of the library’s political aims via its recreational function.
 For instance, he asks in his research:

 - What ideal readers (and reader ideals) animate contemporary Readers’ Advisory?
 What sorts of skills, habits, or dispositions should we valorize in theory and in practice?

 - Under what conditions—if any—might we be called on to attempt to alter another person’s reading tastes?

 - When is an aesthetic recommendation un/successful?
 (And also: What constitutes success?)